christinereina/epicodus-icecream/README.md

 ## Support and contact details

-(づ｡◕‿‿◕｡)づ (づ｡◕‿‿◕｡)づ (づ｡◕‿‿◕｡)づ
+( ↀωↀ)✧ ( ↀωↀ)✧ ( ↀωↀ)✧

 Feel free to say hello!
-Additionally, if you have any questions, suggestions and/or feedback, please don't hesitate to contact me.
+Additionally, if you have any questions, suggestions and/or feedback, please don't hesitate to contact us.

 Christine Augustine's email:
 _blacchoy@gmail.com_